-Just like an ISMS, the DPMS can then be audited and the level of maturity of the system determined successively.
-Based on the ISO 19011 guideline, audits can be conducted on the basis of an audit program and an audit plan.
-Audits can be conducted by the data protection officer.
-In case of larger organisations, audits can also be conducted by employees of the organisation who have received expert training or by consulting firms specialized in data protection.
+Just like an ISMS, the DSMS can also be audited and thus the degree of maturity of such a system can be determined.
+Based on the ISO 19011 guidelines, audits can be carried out on the basis of an audit program and an audit plan.
+An audit can be carried out by the data protection officer.
+In larger organizations, the audits can also be carried out by expertly trained employees of the organization or by consulting firms specializing in data protection.